I am not sure if this is the correct place to share this... Meh, let's see how it works.

 In the Meetings > User Meetings > Meeting List directory, you will see a folder created for every user account included within the Meeting Host system group.
 This shows the half-baked part of the integration.
 No content for the Canvas generated users will be put into their meeting folders.
 The meetings created is all accessed via the CANVAS folder that you created (that is if you named your meeting directory as such).

 Under the User Meetings > 'canvas' Meeting List directory, you will see all of the Canvas created meetings.
 The meetings are singularly named with two parts.
 The first part of the meeting name consist of shortname of the Canvas shell.
-The second part is what the instructor named the meeting as seen in The specified item was not found..
+The second part is what the instructor named the meeting as seen in Create a Conference in Canvas (Adobe Connect Integration).
 If the instructor does not customize the name further you could see something like this; AA-6040-01: AA-6040-01 Conference

 I recommend that you put in place a naming convention to keep your maintenance a tad bit easier.
 See my Canvas to Adobe Connect Best Practices / Troubleshooting post.